 Why Trust The Spruce Crafts

 Contributing writer Jessie Quinn has a Bachelor’s Degree from Academy of Art University and, as the daughter of a painter, has been painting since she was a young child.
-When researching the best easels, Jessie tuned into her art background and years of meticulously researching art supplies for her personal projects to guide her as she vetted art easels.
-For this story, Jessie considered use, versatility, and quality to cultivate a list of the best art easels for everything from beginner-friendly art projects to advanced canvas paintings and everything in between.
-As a result, Jessie put together a list of carefully vetted top art easels for painting, drawing, traveling, and more.
+When researching the best easels, Quinn tuned into her art background and years of meticulously researching art supplies for her personal projects to guide her as she vetted art easels.
+For this story, Quinn considered use, versatility, and quality to cultivate a list of the best art easels for everything from beginner-friendly art projects to advanced canvas paintings and everything in between.
+As a result, Quinn put together a list of carefully vetted top art easels for painting, drawing, traveling, and more.